Here's what we know about the metro Atlanta spa shootings that left 8 dead - KESQ

 Here’s what we know about the metro Atlanta spa shootings that left 8 dead

 Police say video evidence led them to believe one suspect, Robert Aaron Long, was responsible for all three shootings.
-He was arrested Tuesday night about 150 miles south of Atlanta.
+He was arrested on the night of March 16, about 150 miles south of Atlanta.

 Here’s what we know so far:

-Note: CORRECTION: An earlier version of this story misspelled Xiaojie Tan’s last name based on information provided by the Cherokee County Sheriff’s Office.